tldr-pages/tldr/pages/common/borg.md

 > Deduplicating backup tool with compression and encryption.
 > Supports local and remote backups, mountable as filesystems.

-- 1. Initialise a (local) repository
+- Initialise a (local) repository:

 `borg init {{/path/to/repo/folder}}`

-- 2. Backup a folder into the repository, creating an archive called Monday:
+- Backup a folder into the repository, creating an archive called Monday:

 `borg create --progress {{/path/to/repo/folder::Monday}} {{/path/to/source/folder}}`